yt-dlp/yt-dlp/README.md

                                     containing directory ("-" for stdin).
 Can be used multiple times and inside other
                                     configuration files
+    --plugin-dirs PATH              Path to a directory for yt-dlp to search for plugins (in addition to the default plugin directories).
+Note that this currently only
+                                    works for extractor plugins; postprocessor
-    --plugin-locations PATH         Location to search for plugin packages.
-Can be used multiple times to add multiple directories.
+                                    plugins can only be loaded from the default plugin directories.
+This option can be used multiple times to add multiple directories
     --flat-playlist                 Do not extract the videos of a playlist, only list them
     --no-flat-playlist              Fully extract the videos of a playlist